DigitalPublishingToolkit/Money-Lab-Reader/docs/1_5-Ross.md

 1907), and yet the shoe was on the other foot by 2008, when the Treasury was forced to bail out JPMorgan Chase, and few doubt that it would be obliged to do so again today.
 The shift is also displayed in how corporations make profits.
-Jumbo firms, like GE and GM, that commanded the economy on the strength of their industrial production have become much more dependent, for their revenue, on their firms’ respective finance arms.
+Jumbo firms, like General Electrics and General Motors, that commanded the economy on the strength of their industrial production have become much more dependent, for their revenue, on their firms’ respective finance arms.
 Companies are no longer regarded primarily as worthy